pgadiou/forest-property-management/README.md

 * custom action to add new `buildings` to a `property` => check out the `forest/properties.js` and `routes/properties.js` file
 * custom action to add new `lots` and `owners` to a `property` => check out the `forest/properties.js` and `routes/properties.js` file
 * custom action to add new `repartition keys` to a `property` => check out the `forest/properties.js` and `routes/properties.js` file
+* custom field `registration process` to display the stages of the registration process => check out the `forest/properties.js` file
+* custom field `property label` to display the name and city address of the property => check out the `forest/properties.js` file